Marlinekhavele/PerformanceAPI/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Common API use-cases:

-1. select channel, country, sum(impressions) as impressions, sum(clicks) as clicks from base_performance where date < '2017-06-01' group by channel, country order by clicks desc;